 Dr. Thorpy has served on the speakers’ bureaus for Jazz Pharmaceuticals and Merck & Co., Inc. He has also has conducted research funded by Balance Therapeutics, Flamel Technologies, and Jazz Pharmaceuticals.

 FACULTY Richard K. Bogan, MD, FCCP, FAASM Chief Medical Officer, SleepMed, Inc. Clinical Associate Professor, Medical University of South Carolina Clinical Associate Professor, University of South Carolina Columbia, SC

 Dr. Bogan has been a consultant for Harmony Biosciences and Jazz Pharmaceuticals and has served on the speakers’ bureau for Jazz Pharmaceuticals.
 He has also conducted research funded by Avadel Pharmaceuticals, Harmony Biosciences, and Jazz Pharmaceuticals.

-Kiran Maski, MD, MPH Assistant Professor of Neurology Harvard Medical School Boston, MA
+Thomas E. Scammell, MD Professor of Neurology Beth Israel Deaconess Medical Center Harvard Medical School Boston, MA

-Dr. Maski has been a consultant for Harmony Biosciences, Jazz Pharmaceuticals, and Roche.
-She has also conducted research funded by Jazz Pharmaceuticals.
-Her husband is employed by and has ownership interest in Sanofi Genzyme.
+Dr. Scammell has been a consultant for Avadel Pharmaceuticals, Balance Therapeutics, Bioprojet, Harmony Biosciences, Jazz Pharmaceuticals, Merck & Co., Inc., Takeda, and Vertex Pharmaceuticals.
+He has also conducted research funded by Merck & Co., Inc. and Takeda.

 CME PEER REVIEWERS Imran Ahmed, MD Program Director, Sleep Medicine Training Program Associate Professor of Clinical Neurology Associate Director, Sleep-Wake Disorders Center Albert Einstein College of Medicine Montefiore Medical Center Bronx, NY